eliseevmv/Checkout-DotNet-Challenge/readme.txt

             data store returns an exception
             returns 200 to the merchant

+        This scenario is implemented as a component test

-        It is unclear what status code should Payment Gateway return to the merchant if Bank processed the payment but data store returned an error.
+        It is unclear what status code should Payment Gateway return to the merchant if the Bank processed the payment but data store returned an error.
-        I have decided to use 200 because the payment has actually been made.

-        This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.
+        It depends on whether it is safe to re-send payment request to Bank endpoint.
+        I have made an assumption that Bank endpoint is not idempotent and it is not safe to re-send payment request to Bank.
+        In this case Payment Gateway should catch the exception from DB and return 200 to the merchant to ensure the merchant does not retry the same payment.
+        As a result of that, merchant will have correct response code but Payment Gateway data store will have incorrect status (because update failed)
+        Payment Gateway should ideally notify the support team (eg by raising an alert) to ensure support team fixes the issue.
+        It is also possible to make DB update asyncronous by using message queue.
+That will ensure DB will be correctly automatically updated at some point.

 Scenarios for the retrieving payment details endpoint